-With the backdrop of COVID-19, Oura is sponsoring research at University of California, San Francisco (UCSF) to study whether physiological data collected by the Oura ring, combined with responses to daily symptom surveys, can predict illness symptoms.
-The study aims to build an algorithm to help UCSF identify patterns of onset, progression, and recovery, for COVID-19.
+With the backdrop of COVID-19, the TemPredict study at the University of California, San Francisco (UCSF) is testing whether physiological data collected by the Oura Ring, combined with responses to daily symptom surveys, can predict illness symptoms.
+The study aims to build an algorithm to identify patterns of, onset of, progression of, and recovery from, COVID-19.

-The UCSF TemPredict study will include two groups: front-line healthcare workers and the general population.
+The UCSF TemPredict study includes two groups: front-line healthcare workers and the general population.

 First, TemPredict has provided Oura Ring to more than 3,400 frontline responders — doctors, nurses, paramedics, and others — who are in daily contact with patients who may be afflicted with COVID-19.
 Second, the study is open to all Oura Ring users.